tsaunde123/nate-challenge/README.md

 Distributed system design
 -----

-The application is fully dockerized making it easy to deploy using a cloud provider.
+The application is fully dockerized making it easy to deploy and scale/replicate using a cloud provider.

 WorkerManager / Worker design using `Celery` to schedule tasks enables async / non-blocking processing of the scraping requests.
 This means we are able to handle more requests (throughput) as the number of searches increases and larger input text (compute)